GCollado/FastLogParser/README.md

 A high-performance C++ command-line utility that scans massive system log files, extracts flagged events, and persists them into a SQLite relational database for automated auditing and QA analysis.

 ## The Problem
-Enterprise clinical platforms—such as Epic Beaker—generate gigabytes of daily log files during batch synchronizations.
+Enterprise clinical platformsâ€”such as Epic Beakerâ€”generate gigabytes of daily log files during batch synchronizations.
 When records drop to exception queues (e.g., a `MISSING_MD` signature), manually parsing unstructured text to isolate these failures is inefficient.

 This tool automates the extraction pipeline, transforming unstructured system logs into a queryable relational database in milliseconds.